-They stress the importance of involving social partners both at national level, when developing these programmes, and at the European level, when assessing the implementation and results of the Lisbon strategy.
+They stress the importance of involving social partners both at national level, when these programmes are developed, and at the European level, when the implementation and results of the Lisbon strategy are assessed.

 III.
-Social partners specific contributions
+Social partners' specific contributions

 Employment is by far the first priority of the work programme of the autonomous social dialogue between the social partners at EU level.